 What to cover

-• Start with the current state of knowledge — what does the audience in the field know about your topic?
+• Start with the current state of knowledge.
+What do we know about your topic?

-• Give your methodology — what/how/why — to show that the conclusions will be rigorous.
+• Explain your methodology — what you did, how, and why — to show that your conclusions are rigorous.

 Writing an abstract can feel intimidating, but remember that the Macksey Symposium welcomes participants with little previous conference experience.
 As long as you do good work and describe it clearly, you will receive full and careful consideration for your project.